 This award is presented annually to a company that consistently strives to improve our community through volunteerism.

-Winner: WoodmenLifeWerner Enterprises
+Winner: WoodmenLife

 WoodmenLife embodies the spirit of service by placing community at the forefront of their work.
 During the 2022-23 campaign season WoodmenLife created space for employees to take part in service from the office by leveraging United Way of the Midlands’ Good on the Go program – numerous times!
 Good on the Go is an opportunity for corporate teams to donate essential items our agency partners need to conduct their vital programming.
 Corporations chose the kit type they would like to donate, the agency recipient, and then teams come together to pack the kits as a meaningful and impactful service project.
 This year WoodmenLife held three events and donated over 1,000 kits across the community, with a combined donation of over $21,000.
 Their projects engaged about 200 WoodmenLife volunteers from across the organization, including senior management.
 We believe that volunteerism is a key component of a successful campaign and WoodmenLife proves that to be true with 7.41% growth from 2021, leading to a total donations of $52,165.08.